php-http/documentation/plugins/retry.rst

 ``error_response_decider``: callable (default behaviour: retry if status code is in 5xx range)

-A callback function that gets the request and response to decide whether the request should be retried.
+A callback function that receives the request and response to decide whether the request should be retried.

 ``exception_decider``: callable (default behaviour: retry if the exception is not an HttpException or status code is in 5xx range)